Is Johnny Depp’s trial against Amber Heard in court today?

 Related video: Johnny Depp describes severing finger in vodka bottle fight with Amber Heard

-The defamation trial opposing Johnny Depp and Amber Heard has reached the midpoint of its fifth week at the district court in Fairfax, Virginia.
+The defamation trial opposing Johnny Depp and Amber Heard has reached the midpoint of its fifth week at the district court in Fairfax, Virginia and will resume on 27 May.

 Depp sued Heard, his ex-wife, for alleged defamation over an op-ed she wrote in 2018 in The Washington Post, titled: “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change.”
 While Depp was not named in the op-ed, he claims her allegations made it difficult for him to land movie roles.